TWUOnline/ldrs591/_pages/unit-4-learning-activities.md

 </ul>
 </li>
 </ul>
 Note, this activity will make up Part B of your graded blog this week.
-See Unit 4 Assessment for more details.
+See <a href="https://create.twu.ca/ldrs591/unit-4-assessment/">Unit 4 Assessment</a> for more details.
 <h3></h3>
 <h3>Topic 4: What is the Research Purpose?</h3>
 The research problem establishes why a particular research study is worth doing or why it matters, the review of precedent literature establishes what is already known about the problem, and the research purpose establishes what the research specifically intends to do.
 Typically, the research purpose is further refined into a limited number of research questions or predictions (hypotheses) that the researcher will address.